Moray Eels In Maui: Safety Tips, Species, And Where to See Them

 Moray eels are easy to spot because of their distinctive fin layout.
 Unlike most fish, moray eels have one long dorsal fin that stretches along their back, wraps around the tail, and continues underneath as the anal fin.
 Unlike most fish, morays don’t have pectoral or pelvic fins, which gives their bodies a smooth, snake-like look.
 This streamlined design helps them glide through tight reef crevices with ease.

-Head & Teeth
+Moray Eel Head and Teeth

 Their heads are just as specialized.
 Morays have wide jaws filled with sharp, recurved teeth designed to grip slippery prey like fish and octopus.
 Some species even have blunter teeth designed to crush the shells of crabs and other crustaceans.
 Their open mouths and sharp teeth can look scary, but these traits are simply tools that help them survive and hunt on the reef.